-Guidelines for the U.S. Domestic Examination of Newly Arriving Refugees
+Guidelines for the U.S. Domestic Medical Examination of Newly Arriving Refugees

 Iowa Refugee Health Assessment

-Guidelines for performing the Iowa Refugee Health Program’s Health Assessment are consistent with the Centers for Disease Control and Prevention (CDC) Guidelines for the Domestic Refugee Health Assessment.
+Guidelines for performing the Iowa Refugee Health Program’s Health Assessment are consistent with the Centers for Disease Control and Prevention (CDC) Guidelines for the U.S. Domestic Medical Examination for Newly Arriving Refugees.

 Medical History and Physical Examination